oracle/truffleruby/doc/contributor/cexts.md

 ## OpenSSL

-To build the `openssl` gem you need to install the OpenSSL system library.
+To build the `openssl` gem you need to install the OpenSSL system library and configure the location to the OpenSSL header and library files.
 On macOS we use Homebrew and 1.0.2g.
-You need to set the `OPENSSL_HOME` variable and then you can build C extensions including `openssl`.
+On Linux, it's probably safe to use your package manager's version of the OpenSSL dev package (just note that we currently test with 1.0.2g).
+For Homebrew you can simple set the `OPENSSL_HOME` variable to the Cellar location.
+For Linux users installing system packages, you may need to set one or more of `OPENSSL_LIB_HOME`, `OPENSSL_INCLUDE`, or `OPENSSL_LIB`.
+On Ubuntu, setting `OPENSSL_LIB` is sufficient.
+Once your environment variables are set, you can build the C extensions, including support for `openssl`.
+Note that if you do change any of the aforementioned environment variables you will need to recompile the extension.

 ```
+# macOS
 $ SULONG_HOME=/absolute/path/to/sulong JT_OPT=opt-3.8 JT_CLANG=clang-3.8 \
   OPENSSL_HOME=/usr/local/Cellar/openssl/1.0.2g \
+    jt build cexts

+# Linux
+$ SULONG_HOME=/absolute/path/to/sulong JT_OPT=opt-3.8 JT_CLANG=clang-3.8 \
+  OPENSSL_LIB_HOME /usr/lib/x86_64-linux-gnu \
     jt build cexts
 ```